 Until we have a viable alternative, punitive justice is our only choice.
 I have spent over 30 years working on Unitive Justice.
 It offers a blueprint for a parallel model of justice based on the moral principle of lovingkindness.

-Unitive justice is a locally initiated and locally owned model of justice that creates justice based on values, equality, connection, mutually beneficial outcomes, honesty, trust, co-creativity, and unity.
+Unitive Justice is a locally initiated and locally owned model of justice that creates justice based on values, equality, connection, mutually beneficial outcomes, honesty, trust, self-governance, and unity.
 Unitive Justice is a system that supports achieving peace and a better world for future generations.